mmgroat/gimmwebservice/README.md

 Usage
 =======
-* &lt;derp>location where the repo was downloaded&gt;derp>/python3 gimmwebservice.py -g &lt;derp>relative or absolute path and filename of GEDCOM&gt;derp>
+* &lt; location where the repo was downloaded&gt;/python3 gimmwebservice.py -g &lt;relative or absolute path and filename of GEDCOM&gt;
 * for example: C:/Code/gimmwebservice/gimmwebservice/python3 gimmwebservice.py -g ../../personaldata/mygedcom.ged
 * You may need to install IIS, python, and python libraries (for example pip install flask).(TODO In the future I entend to package this repo, elivating this.)
 * This script requires python3 and the modules indicated in the requirements.txt file.
 To install the modules, run in your terminal: